nhm-herpetology/genomic-disparity/README.md

 <br/>

-## Detecting chromosomal inversions with UCEs: an intraspecific tutorial
+## Detecting chromosomal inversions with UCEs: a speciation tutorial
-Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome.
+Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome in the _Drosophila virilis_ group.

->Click [here] to access tutorial.
+>Click [here](https://github.com/nhm-herpetology/genomic-disparity/tree/main/Drosophila-uces/README.md) to access tutorial.

 <br/>